AlexEvesDeveloper/ReconnixUserBundle/docs/overriding_forms.md

 form type and configure the bundle to use it.

 The first step is to create a new form type in your own bundle.
-The following class extends the base FOSUserBundle `RegistrationFormType` and then adds the custom `name` field.
+The following class declares the parent as 'reconnix_user_registration', which is the name of the Form provided by the bundle.
+It is then a case of adding the new field to the class.

 ``` php
 // src/Acme/UserBundle/Form/Type/RegistrationFormType.php